 Yes.
 Members of the community expressed concern that smoke from a burn at former Fort Ord would contain toxic substances that would pose a health risk to the community.
-The Army collected air sampling data related to the smoke from the 2003 prescribed burn.
+The Army collected air sampling data related to smoke from the 2003 prescribed burn.
 This data was analyzed by the Agency for Toxic Substances and Disease Registry (also called ATSDR).
-The results in the ATSDR analysis report indicated that smoke from a Fort Ord burn is no different from other prescribed burn in similar vegetation.
+Results in the ATSDR analysis report indicated smoke from Fort Ord burns is no different from other prescribed burns in similar vegetation.
 ATSDR recommended that those individuals with respiratory illnesses or who are especially sensitive to smoke should stay indoors or temporarily leave the area during burn events.

-Air monitoring conducted during the 2003 prescribed burn at the Ranges 43-48 site tested for many chemicals that could be present in the smoke from the prescribed burn.
-Munitions -related chemicals were not detected in any of air samples.
-Results of the 2003 air monitoring program showed smoke from prescribed burns at former Fort Ord is no different from any other vegetation burn of similar vegetation types.
+Air monitoring conducted during the 2003 prescribed burn at Ranges 43-48 site tested for many chemicals that could be present in smoke from a prescribed burn.
+Munitions-related chemicals were not detected in any air samples.
+The results of the 2003 air monitoring program showed smoke from prescribed burns at former Fort Ord is no different from any other vegetation burn of similar vegetation types.
 The 2003 air monitoring report, "Draft Final Ranges 43-48 Prescribed Burn Air Monitoring Report, Former Fort Ord, California" (OE-0481J) can be downloaded from www.FortOrdCleanup.com.